Do you believe that some meetings are not random,

 Not because the feeling is gone —

-Some encounters are not meant to become stories.
+Some encounters are not meant to become long stories.

 In Before We Go, there is an unspoken understanding: